chourave/clojyday/README.md

 ## <a name="usage"></a>Usage<sup id="a1">[1](#f1)</sup>

-> I wonder what holidays they have in the US.
+> What holidays do they have in the US?
+>
+> I’ve heard about this newfangled Ferje library, let’s give it a spin!

 ``` clojure
 > (require '[ferje.core :as ferje])